Eagle Medallion: Design

 The Medallion featured four-wheel independent suspension with MacPherson struts in the front with negative offset for stability and inclined lower wishbones for anti-dive effect, while the rear suspension is controlled by a V-section cross-member with four transverse torsion bars and inclined shock absorbers.

 When the original European Renault 21 models were shown in 1986, they featured a different design compared to the contemporary cars of the era with more rectilinear traditional designs.
-The new Renault 21 design most closely resembled the aerodynamic look of the Audi 100 models that were introduced in 1983.
-The Medallion was described "crisp look in contemporary wedge/aerodynamic styling."
-The station wagon version was judged by one automobile journalist as "arguably the most stylish compact wagon on the market."
+The new Renault 21 design most closely resembled the aerodynamic look of the Audi 100 models introduced in 1983.
+The Medallion was described as having a "crisp look in contemporary wedge/aerodynamic styling."
+One automobile journalist judged the station wagon version as "arguably the most stylish compact wagon on the market."

 The interior of the Medallion was spacious compared to similar cars in the compact segment, which AMC compared it to.
 The total volume index of the sedan was rated at 115 cuft.
 This put the Medallion in the mid-size car class according to EPA market segments (those between 110 and 120 cuft of passenger and luggage space).
 The sedan was also notable for its rather commodious trunk.

-The station wagon was typically French in design in that it was built on a longer wheelbase than the sedan.
-The wagon was rated at 100 cuft passenger area and 42 cuft of cargo volume behind the 2nd row of seats.
+The station wagon was typically French in design, built on a longer wheelbase than the sedan.
+The wagon was rated at 100 cuft passenger area and 42 cuft of cargo volume behind the second row of seats.
 The Medallion station wagon seats "five adults in true comfort - and will accept an additional two kids" with the optional bench seat for the cargo area.
 This was a front-facing third-row seat, such as in the Oldsmobile Vista Cruiser and Ford Freestyle.